 You don't have to stick to regular versions of the exercises, though.
-For pushups, strength coach Nick Tumminello recommends trying T pushups or clap pushups, doing them on a stability ball or medicine ball, or even doing them with just one arm.
-For pullups, try changing your grip width, or use a tree branch or pair of gymnastic rings for an extra challenge.
+For push-ups, you can try knee push-ups, doing them on a stability ball or medicine ball, or even doing them with just one arm.
+For pull-ups, try changing your grip width, or use a tree branch or pair of gymnastic rings for an extra challenge.

 You can perform different variations of the squat to get a whole lower-body workout.
 Change your foot placement and speed, or try Tabata squats, where you perform as many repetitions as you can in 20 seconds, rest for 10 seconds, then repeat for another seven rounds.
 One-legged squats, known as pistols, are a challenging variation that can increase your lower-body strength, balance and mobility.

 How to Plan Calisthenic Training

 As well as the exercises listed above, you can add in others, such as burpees, mountain climbers, planks, crunches, inverted rows and lunges.
 If, however, you're training for muscle size and strength, then calisthenic training should be done alongside your weights workouts.
 After three of your weights sessions every week, set up a full-body body-weight exercise circuit, containing four or five exercises, and complete as many rounds as you can in 15 minutes.

 The main benefit of calisthenic training is that it can be done anywhere, and you require minimal equipment to do it.
 The U.S. Army recommends calisthenic training to its recruits, saying that it helps to build muscular strength and endurance, as well as improving bone and joint strength, which aids in preventing injuries.
 If you're a beginner, then this method of training is also perfect to help you develop a basic level of coordination, stability and muscular control, before moving on to weighted exercises.